kragen/derctuo/prate-thoughts.md

 The polite response to this question takes of one of the following
 forms:

-- I can't or would prefer not to.
+- I can’t or would prefer not to.
-- I know pages numbered up to N' from journal X, whose public key is
+- I know pages numbered up to N’ from journal X, whose public key is
   Y.  Page N consists of 301 bytes: <....>.
 Page N+1 consists of 1820
   bytes: <...>.
 Page N+2 consists of 238332 bytes.